 SDG scores, together with the macroeconomic outlook, fundamental analysis, sustainability research and ongoing risk management help investment teams reduce downside risk and select the most promising stocks for investment portfolios.

-Empirical evidence supports our view that screening credit and equity holdings for their SDG impact and sustainability characteristics is positive for performance.
+Empirical evidence supports our view that, in the long run, investors can integrate the SDGs into their investment strategies without sacrificing performance.
 The SDG Framework and resulting SDG scores strengthen the ability of our investment teams to screen out poor performers and does not impede their capacity to generate alpha through issuer and stock selection.

 Moreover, tracking the SDG contributions of companies provides investors assurance that they have diversified exposure to SDGs as well as diversified exposure to quality companies across the economy with vision and commitment towards a sustainable future.